5l1v3r1/scratch2unicornhat/README.md

 ## Hot to run

+### Scratch 1.4

-On Scratch, open any sample project from scratch2unicornhat/samples folder.
+On Scratch 1.4, open any sample project from scratch2unicornhat/samples folder.

 From terminal: